RootLoveWorld/micro-frontend/README.md

 - **Vue 3 Sub-application**: Loaded at `/vue3` route

 Each application is independently deployable and can be developed by separate teams.

+## Recent Fixes

+- Added missing index.html files to all applications
+- Fixed asset paths in all applications
+- Corrected base paths in Vite configuration files
+- Added proper SVG logos for all applications